How does an exhaust work?

 If there is a leak in the exhaust system, there is a chance that engine performance will be negatively affected.
 This is due to the escape of pressure at the wrong point of the system.

-It is essential that an exhaust system is not damaged as leakage could pose serious danger to those inside the vehicle.
+It is essential that an exhaust system is not damaged as leakage could pose danger to those inside the vehicle.
 Hydrocarbons, carbon monoxide and nitrogen oxides could seep into a car if the exhaust is damaged.
-These gases are also extremely hot and would cause serious damage if they were to come into contact with a passenger.
+These gases are also extremely hot and would cause serious damage if they were to meet a passenger.

 The piping in an exhaust system must be heat resistant due to the high temperatures of these compounds and if the exhausts integrity is compromised, anything close to the damaged area will be exposed to potential harm.

 If your DPF is also blocked or not functioning properly, soot and particulate will escape from the system and cause damage to the environment and people in the surrounding area.

 Can an exhaust leak cause low oil pressure?

 If there is an oil leak, there is only a very small chance that the problem is the exhaust system.
 This is due to the fact that engine oil doesn’t course through the exhaust like it does for a part like the head gasket.

 However, if there is an oil leak, it may get into the combustion system and the result will be blue smoke coming from the exhaust.